-3 People Die After 5.3 Magnitude Earthquake Strikes Osaka: Japanese Gov’t
+At Least 4 People Die After 5.3 Magnitude Earthquake Strikes Osaka: Japanese Gov’t

-A strong earthquake hit the Japanese city of Osaka during morning rush hour Monday, killing at least three people and injuring 214, Japan’s government says.
+A strong earthquake hit the Japanese city of Osaka during morning rush hour Monday, killing at least four people and injuring 214, Japan’s government says.

 The 5.3 magnitude quake shook Osaka, on Japan’s main Honshu Island, around 8 a.m.
 Monday local time (7 p.m.
 Sunday ET) according to the US Geological Survey (USGS).
 The Japan Meteorology Agency put the magnitude at 5.9.
 It rated the quake at “6 Lower” on its JMA Seismic Intensity scale, meaning the shaking would have been severe enough to make it difficult to remain standing.

-Note: Correction: This story has been updated with the correct number the quake measured on the JMA Seismic Intensity scale.